 Components of Nursing Theories

-A term given to describe an idea or responses about an event, a situation, a process, a group of events, or a group of situations.
+A term given to describe an idea or response about an event, a situation, a process, a group of events, or a group of situations.
 Phenomena may be temporary or permanent.
 Nursing theories focus on the phenomena of nursing.

 Interrelated concepts define a theory.
 Concepts are used to help describe or label a phenomenon.
 They are words or phrases that identify, define, and establish structure and boundaries for ideas generated about a particular phenomenon.
 Concepts may be abstract or concrete.